NomadCode33/NomadGeo/CloudCanvas/README.md

-# Cloud-Based Spatial Database Management with Microsoft Azure
+# CloudCanvas: Cloud-Based Spatial Database Management with Microsoft Azure

 An exercise in deploying and managing a cloud-hosted spatial database using Microsoft Azure and PostgreSQL.
 This project covers the full pipeline — from provisioning a cloud server on Azure to building a structured PostGIS-enabled database, managing multi-user access through role-based permissions, and automating spatial data population using SQL trigger functions.
 The work was done across four stages, each building directly on the last.